EFFECTIVE DATE: 8/27/2020

 Who We Share Personal Data With

-For business purposes, we may share certain Personal Data we collect in connection with our Operations from and about you, and about your relationship with us, with our affiliates and certain third parties.
+For business purposes, we may share certain Personal Data we collect in connection with our Operations from and about you, and about your relationship with us, with our parent companies or other affiliates and certain third parties.
 Doing so allows us to conduct our Operations.
 This section describes the categories of third parties we may share your Personal Data with and the purposes for that sharing.

 Categories of Personal Data Disclosed to Third Parties